janpieterk/gemeentekaart-rest/README.md

 ### `type`
 **string**

-one of the choropleth types.
-See `posslbletypes`
+Ene of the choropleth types.
+See `possibletypes`.

 ---
 ### `width`